View this document as: a single page | multiple pages.

 Cryptographic Key Rotation

 Over time, it can be desirable or necessary to update the cryptographic key associated with a CSP, IdP, or RP.
-The allowable update process for any cryptographic keys and identifiers SHALL be defined by the trust agreement and SHALL be executed using an authenticated protected channel, as in the initial cryptographic key establishment.
+The allowable update process for any identifiers and cryptographic keys SHALL be defined by the trust agreement and SHALL be executed using an authenticated protected channel, as in the initial cryptographic key establishment.

 For example, if the IdP is identified by a URL, the IdP could publish its current public key set at a location underneath that URL.
-RPs can then fetch the public key from the known location as needed, getting updated public keys as they are made available.
+The IdP can update which keys are published at that location as needed.
+RPs can then fetch the public key from the known location as needed and obtain updated public keys as they are made available.

 Cryptographic Key Storage

-CSPs, IdPs (including subscriber-controlled wallets), and RPs SHALL store all private and shared keys used for signing, encryption, and any other cryptographic operations in a secure fashion.
-Key storage is subject to applicable [FIPS140] requirements of the FAL at which the key is being used, including applicable tamper resistance requirements.
+CSPs, IdPs (including subscriber-controlled wallets), and RPs SHALL store all signing keys, decryption keys, and symmetric keys in a secure fashion.
+Cryptographic key storage is subject to applicable [FIPS140] requirements, including applicable tamper resistance requirements.

-Some circumstances, such as reaching FAL3 with a subscriber-controlled wallet, require the cryptographic keys to be stored in a non-exportable manner.
-To be considered non-exportable, key storage SHALL either be a separate piece of hardware or an embedded processor or execution environment, e.g., secure element, trusted execution environment (TEE), or trusted platform module (TPM).
-These hardware modules or embedded processors are separate from a host processor such as the CPU on a laptop or mobile device.
+Some circumstances require the cryptographic keys to be stored in a non-exportable manner, such as reaching FAL3 with a subscriber-controlled wallet on a subscriber’s device (see Sec.
+5.4.1).
+To be considered non-exportable, key storage SHALL either be a separate piece of hardware or an embedded processor or execution environment, such as a secure element, trusted execution environment (TEE), or trusted platform module (TPM).
+These hardware modules or embedded processors are separate from a host processor, such as the CPU on a laptop or mobile device.
 Non-exportable key storage SHALL be designed to prohibit the export of the secret keys to the host processor and SHALL NOT be capable of being reprogrammed by the host processor to allow the secret keys to be extracted.

 Software Attestations

-Software and device attestation can be used to augment the establishment of cryptographic keys and identifiers, especially in dynamic and distributed systems.
-Attestations in this usage are cryptographically-bound statements that a particular piece of software, device, or runtime system meets a set of agreed-upon parameters.
-The attestation is presented by the software in the context of establishing its identity, and allows the receiver to verify the request with a higher degree of certainty than they would otherwise.
+Software and device attestations can augment the establishment of identifiers and cryptographic keys, especially in dynamic and distributed systems.
+Attestations in this usage are cryptographically bound statements that a particular piece of software, device, or runtime system meets a set of agreed-upon parameters.
+The attestation is presented by the software in the context of establishing the identity of the software, device, or system with which the receiver is interacting.
+The attestation allows the receiver to verify the request with a higher degree of certainty than they would be able to otherwise.

-For example, a specific distribution of subscriber-controlled wallet software can be signed by its distributor, allowing RPs to recognize individual instances of that software.
-Alternatively, an RP could be issued an attestation from a federation authority, allowing IdPs to recognize the RP as part of the federation.
+For example, a specific distribution of subscriber-controlled wallet software can be signed by its distributor to allow RPs to recognize individual instances of that software.
+Alternatively, an RP could be issued an attestation from a federation authority to allow IdPs to recognize the RP as part of the federation.

 When attestations are required by the trust agreement or requested as part of the federation protocol, received attestations SHALL be validated by the receiver.